| "The

 man accused of the crime, Ang Tai Duck, was apparently being held in a

 prison in Hong Kong.
 Nothing further has been found.
+Press Makes Use

-of Murders
+of Murders The press

 and others used the Wickersham murders to incite public sentiment against